An interpretation of the Brownian bridge as a physics-informed prior for the Poisson equation: Conclusions and outlook

 In Theorem~\ref{thm:modelerr}, we showed that when $\beta$ is learned via a MAP estimate, it is sensitive to this model-form error.
 As the model-form error increases, the optimal value of $\beta$ adjusts accordingly.
 This has the affect of increasing the variance in the samples from the prior, which corresponds to a smaller a priori trust in the physical model we have selected.
 We also showed this impacts the variance in the posterior over the source term if we are solving the inverse problem.

 While the main focus of this work was on the Poisson equation, it is possible to extend the results to certain other PDEs.
-The main requirement is that the physics-informed loss function admits a quadratic form.
+The main requirement is that the PDE can be cast as a variational problem which admits a quadratic positive-definite form.
 This is so that it may be connected to a kernel method, from which we define a suitable GP.
 Another example one could study is the Helmholtz equation